nataliatesarova/project-four/README.md

 ## Future features

--Allow the user to save a draft version of a recipe to edit and complete at a later time.
+Allow the user to save a draft version of a recipe to edit and complete at a later time.

--Bio to be available for all registered users to view -Recipe Search and Filters to allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan)
+Bio to be available for all registered users to view.

+Recipe Search and Filters to allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan).

--Recipe Categories: Categorize recipes into sections such as breakfast, lunch, dinner, desserts.
+Categorize recipes into sections such as breakfast, lunch, dinner, desserts.

--Difficulty level, serving size, nutritional and calorific information.
+Difficulty level, serving size, nutritional and calorific information.

--Newsletter Subscription option will allow users to receive regular updates on new recipes, cooking tips, and the latest blog updates.
+Newsletter Subscription will allow users to receive regular updates on new recipes, cooking tips, and the latest blog updates.

--Enable sharing of recipes directly via social media.
+Enable sharing of recipe blog posts directly via social media.

 ## Features